 Lancaster, Nicholas A. and Torres, Ariana P., "Investigating the Drivers of Farm Diversification Among U.S. Fruit and Vegetable Operations" (2019).
-Purdue University Libraries Open Access Publishing Support Fund.
+Purdue University Libraries Open Access Publishing Fund.
 Paper 1.

 Date of this Version